-The drawn out legal process is an expensive one for all parties involved.
+However, the drawn-out legal process has been an expensive one for all parties involved.
 Limewire could become financially exhausted by the RIAA, especially considering the modest revenues that file-sharing applications generally draw.
 But Limewire has been on the scene for years, drawing crowds with a cleaner experience that minimizes unwanted add-ons and nefarious surprises.

 The RIAA first issued a cease-and-desist against the application in September of 2005, but Limewire continued to operate.
 In 2006, the RIAA filed a lawsuit against Limewire, accusing the application of facilitating copyright infringement.
 The case dragged on for years, with Limewire arguing that it was simply a neutral platform for users to share files, and that it couldn’t be held responsible for the actions of its users.

 In 2010, a federal judge granted the RIAA’s request for a summary judgement against Limewire, ruling that the application had induced copyright infringement and that it was liable for damages.
 The damages were estimated to be in the billions of dollars, which would have bankrupted Limewire.

 Following the ruling, Limewire shut down its servers and ceased operations.
 The company was then sued by the major record labels for copyright infringement, with a judge ordering Limewire to pay $105 million in damages.

 The downfall of Limewire was a significant moment in the history of file-sharing and digital music.
 It marked a turning point in the legal battles between the music industry and file-sharing services, and led to increased scrutiny of the legality of downloading music and other files from the internet.

 Despite the legal challenges that Limewire faced, its popularity among users was a testament to the desire for free access to music and other media.
 However, the legal consequences of file-sharing can be severe, and users should be aware of the risks involved in downloading copyrighted material.